kalyanac/lustre_iostats/README.md

 lustre_iostats
 ==============

->Job IO statistics on Lustre file systems for HPC Clusters
+_Job IO statistics on Lustre file systems for HPC Clusters_

+A quick and dirty utility to get raw job IO statistics on Lustre file systems.
+This utility is written in Python.

+*How to use:*
+Refer to the sample job script on how to use this utility.

 External Dependencies: